Tips for IELTS

 10 Tips for IELTS Test Preparation

-1. The first thing you should give priority to after you have registered for the IELTS test is going through your study material.
+1. The first thing you should give priority to after you have registered for the test is going through your study material.
 Familiarize yourself with the pattern of the test and the test format.
-No tips for IELTS would mention this as it may seem trivial but unless you know what you should expect you will be lost whilst studying for the test.
+No tip would mention this as it may seem trivial but unless you know what you should expect you will be lost whilst studying for the test.

 4. Whether you sign up for professional help or not, your effort towards improving your linguistic skills depends purely on you.
 Create a study-plan that devotes time to studying and revisions even if you are attending professional coaching classes.
 This will help you get comfortable with the language and improve on common mistakes.

 5. Read carefully instructions that are provided to you.
 They contain crucial information like word limits or sample answers.
 This will help you gauge how to structure your own answer.
 When reading through content provided ensure that you pay attention to the questions relevant to the passage otherwise you will be confused.
 In case you do not understand the meaning of a particular word, try and make sense of the rest of the content to help you overcome such obstacles.

 6. Use good grammar and diction when writing your tasks as this will display your skills and abilities in the English language and encourage better scores.
 Do not go over board and make use of complicated sentences.
 They often end up making no sense and you will lose out on points.